Make Your Descriptions of Setting Do Double or Triple Duty with Tracy Forgie Koppel

 Homework:

-2. Post a scene from your work-in-progress where you’ve used what we’ve learned to make a location feel real to the reader.
+1. Post a scene from your work-in-progress where you’ve used what we’ve learned to make a location feel real to the reader.
+(Lesson 3.)

 Homework:

-1. Post a scene from your work-in-progress where you’ve used what we’ve learned to show a POV character’s emotion.
+1. Post a scene from your work-in-progress where you’ve used what we’ve learned about showing a character’s knowledge, interests or personality.
+(Lesson 4.)

 Homework:

-1. Post a scene from your work-in-progress where you’ve used what we’ve learned to slow down a scene that would otherwise be too fast.
+1. Post a scene from your work-in-progress where you’ve used what we’ve learned to show a POV character’s emotion.
+(Lesson 5.)

 Class Format